HarshaKy/node-docker/README.md

 ```

 ## About
 This is a simple RESTful web service that returns a JSON object with customers and their orders.
 It is built using Node.js and Express.js.
 The data is stored in a JSON file.
 The web service is containerized using Docker.
+I have also created views for the web service using EJS.
+The views can be used to test the web service and also to view the data in a more readable format.

 ## Endpoints
 ### Customers